kyma-project/kyma/resources/compass/README.md

 | --- | --- | --- | --- |
 | `database.useEmbedded` | Specifies whether `postgresql` chart should be installed | true/false | `true` |

-To learn how to use managed GCP database see [that document](../../docs/configure-managed-gcp-postgresql.md)
+To learn how to use managed GCP database see [this document](https://github.com/kyma-incubator/compass/blob/master/docs/configure-managed-gcp-postgresql.md)